Cupid – Sod

 N 21

-Cupid was first issued in 1894 in what collectors usually call the Sod back, pictured here, which references the grass under the bicycle wheels.
+Cupid was first issued in 1894 in what collectors call the Sod back, pictured here, which references the grass under the bicycle wheels.
 This version of Cupid is very rare in any color, and especially so in green or brown.
 The Sod back was apparently discontinued early in its run, probably no later than 1896, which would account for the rarity of this back.
+Singles are rare in any color, but most often seen in red.

 The picture below shows the subtle changes in this back design from the earliest version to the most recent, reprinted in the mid-2000s.
 Unlike some other updated Bicycle backs, I think Cupid has evolved into a cleaner, more pleasing design–without sacrificing its excellent detail or essential design elements.

-The final image, below, is a facsimile of the U.S. patent for the Cupid design, filed by John Omwake, apparently on behalf of the United States Printing Company.
+The next image, below, is a facsimile of the U.S. patent for the Cupid design, filed by John Omwake, on behalf of the United States Printing Company.

 Click here or on the righthand arrow below to see the more recent and considerably more common Cupid back with the cross-hatch background.